nvisia AI Lab · Prototype

 Sherlock — Legacy Code Intelligence

-Built by Ruben Rotteveel
+Hosted by Ruben Rotteveel & Marianela Crissman

 An AI agent system that reads legacy code — COBOL, Java, C#, batch files — and reverse-engineers what it does.